tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. HRR issuance, which may depend on ECH acceptance.

-These can be addressed with more sophisticated implementations, but some mitigations require coordination between the client and server.
+These can be addressed with more sophisticated implementations, but some mitigations require coordination between the client and server, and even across different client and server implementations.
 These mitigations are out-of-scope for this specification.

 ### Maintain Forward Secrecy